DCS-gRPC/rust-server/README.md

 -- Whether the integrity check, meant to spot installation issues, is disabled. integrityCheckDisabled = false

+-- Whether or not authentication is required auth.enabled = false
+-- Authentication tokens table with client names and their tokens for split tokens. auth.tokens = {
+  -- client => clientName, token => Any token.
+Advice to use UTF-8 only.
+Length not limited explicitly { client = "SomeClient", token = "SomeToken" },
+  { client = "SomeClient2", token = "SomeOtherToken" }
+}

 -- The default TTS provider to use if a TTS request does not explicitly specify another one. tts.defaultProvider = "win"